 In January 2017, the American College of Obstetricians and Gynecologists (ACOG) recommended delaying the clamping of the umbilical cord for 30–60 seconds for all healthy infants.
 (This was an update to similar guidelines it established in 2012.
 Those guidelines recommended delayed clamping in pre-term and "vigorous-term" babies.
 The latter being defined as a baby who is breathing and has good muscle tone and a heart rate above 100 beats per minute.)

 History of Delayed Clamping

-People started clamping and cutting the cord early during the '50s
+People started clamping and cutting the cord earlier during the '50s

 For delayers, it isn’t delaying; everyone else is prematurely clamping—and history is on their side.
 Today, it is common for the cord to be clamped within 15–20 seconds, but up until the mid-20th century, the cord was often cut anywhere between one minute and five minutes after the birth of the child.
 It wasn't until after the 1950s that early clamping became more commonplace because a number of scientific studies during the time failed to demonstrate a need to wait and more and more people were going to a hospital for delivery instead of using a mid-wife.